ujju1124/Gen_Scraper/SETUP.md

 ## Welcome! 👋

-This guide will help you set up Gen_Scraper from scratch on a **completely fresh laptop**.
+This guide will help you set up Gen_Scraper from scratch.
 We'll install everything you need step-by-step.

 **Total Time:** About 45 minutes
 **Difficulty:** Beginner-friendly